Please provide your zip code to see plans in your area.

 Clearly, most enrollees are either happy with their coverage – or possibly unaware of the alternatives that are available – or they’re daunted by the process of selecting and enrolling in a different plan.

-Medicare Part D covers prescription drugs for people who are enrolled in Original Medicare, or in some cases, Medicare Advantage plans that don’t include prescription coverage (90 percent of Medicare Advantage plans have integrated Part D coverage, but stand-alone Part D plans can be purchased to supplement Medicare Advantage plans that don’t include Part D coverage).
-As of early 2019, more than 25.5 million people were enrolled in stand-alone Part D plans.
+Medicare Part D covers prescription drugs for people who are enrolled in Original Medicare, or in some cases, Medicare Advantage plans that don’t include prescription coverage.
+(89% of Medicare Advantage plans have integrated Part D coverage.
+But if you enroll in a Medicare Private Fee-for-Service plan (PFFS) or Medicare Medical Savings Account (MSA) plan, you’re allowed to purchase a stand-alone Part D plan to supplement it.)
+As of 2022, about 23.4 million people were enrolled in stand-alone Part D plans.

-During the annual open enrollment period, Part D enrollees have a chance to switch to a different Part D plan, enroll in Medicare Part D for the first time if they didn’t enroll during their initial enrollment period (late enrollment penalties may apply), or drop their Part D coverage altogether.
+During the annual open enrollment period (October 15 to December 7), Part D enrollees have a chance to switch to a different Part D plan, enroll in Medicare Part D for the first time if they didn’t enroll during their initial enrollment period (late enrollment penalties may apply), or drop their Part D coverage altogether.

 But what if you already have a Part D plan that you like?
 You still need to pay attention to the options that are available during open enrollment, and any changes that apply to your current plan for the coming year.

 Your plan’s premium will likely change for the coming year, and the benefit design of your plan – including the deductible, copays, and coinsurance – could also be changing.
-(The maximum allowable deductible for Part D plans generally increases each year, so keep an eye out to see if your plan’s deductible will be increasing.)
-Your plan’s formulary, and the formularies of the other plans available in your area, could be changing too.
+(The maximum allowable deductible for Part D plans generally increases each year, so keep an eye out to see if your plan’s deductible will be increasing; the maximum allowable deductible is $480 in 2022, and will be $505 in 2023.)
+Your plan’s formulary (covered drug list), and the formularies of the other plans available in your area, could be changing too.

 And your own medical circumstances might be different from last year, which is just as much of a consideration.
 I know this because I’ve seen it firsthand: